ansible-community/ansible-vault/README.md

 ### `vault_backend`

-- Which storage backend should be selected, choices are: raft, consul, etcd, file, s3, and dynamodb
+- Which storage backend should be selected, choices are: raft, raft_dynamic, consul, etcd, file, s3, and dynamodb
 - Default value: raft